 - We keep tabs on local and regional economic forecasts and can make recommendations based on past trends and future predictions.

-Here are some tips for helping keep your business banker in the loop when it comes to your finances:
+Below you’ll find tips to keep your business banker in the loop when it comes to your finances:

 - We want to hear from you!
-Keep us informed of any major (or even minor) changes in your business; don’t be afraid to share the bad news as well as the good news.
-Let us know about major moves like opening a new location, acquiring another business or planning an expansion.
+Please keep us informed of any major (or even minor) changes in your business; don’t be afraid to share the bad news as well as the good news.
+Let us know about significant moves like opening a new location, acquiring a new company or planning an expansion.

 - Be a good communicator.
-We promise to return your calls and emails within a reasonable amount of time, and we can serve you best if you try to do the same with us.
+We know that life can get busy, but we promise to return your calls and emails within a reasonable amount of time.
+We can serve you best when you try to do the same.

-- Be a good asset manager.
-The balance sheet should grow proportionately as your business grows and improve as evidenced by the debt/worth ratio.
-Plan your growth as much as is possible so volume/revenue and profits grow in tandem, so net worth grows at the same pace.
+- Be a responsible asset manager.
+The balance sheet should grow proportionately as you build your business and an improved debt/worth ratio should be evidence of your efforts.
+Plan your growth as much as is possible, so volume/revenue and profits grow in tandem; ideally, net worth will grow at the same pace.

-- To the extent possible, leave profits in.
+- We understand that business ownership includes ups and downs, but to the extent possible, leave profits in.
 That’s the simplest way to grow your equity.

 - Don’t be a stranger.
-As much as we want to join you in your company’s good times and celebrate your successes, we also want to be there for your challenges and struggles.
-Let’s be prepared to work together through whatever roadblocks confront your business.
-That’s our opportunity to show you our greatest value to your business, and we look forward to helping.
+As much as we want to join you in your company’s good times and celebrate your successes, we also want to support you during the challenges.
+We know that life as a small business owner can get solitary, especially during times of struggle, but your business banker is a partner always at your side.
+We’re glad to help you work through whatever roadblocks confront your business.
+We feel that’s our opportunity to show you our greatest value to your business, and we look forward to helping.

-Managing your relationship with your business banker doesn’t have to be difficult.
-Check in regularly, and maintain open communication.
-When you and your banker trust each other, they benefit from your business and you benefit from their assistance and expertise.
+Managing the relationship with your business banker doesn’t have to be difficult.
+Check in regularly and commit to maintaining an open dialog.
+When you and your banker trust each other, everyone wins.

-If you’re not “feeling the love” from your current banker this Valentine’s Day season, we’re ready to try on your shoes –give us a call today!
+If you’re not “feeling the love” from your current banker this Valentine’s Day season, see if Investors Community Bank is a fit!
+We’re ready to try on your shoes – contact us today!

 Learn more about the role your business banker can play in optimizing your processes and helping ensure long-term profitability by downloading 8 Ways Your Banker Can Impact Your Business.